formkit/docs-content/plugins/icons.md

 # Icons

 FormKit comes with over 130 icons out-of-the-box!
 With the exception of the brand icons (like YouTube, TikTok, or Visa), all icons are original and MIT-licensed for free use within your project.
-You can use our icons, replace them, or easily add your own custom SVG icons to the set.
+You can use our icons, add your own, or easily connect to a 3rd-party icon set.

 Here's a demo of icons in different sections (prefix, suffix, etc.) of various types of inputs: